-Transporting of service recipients is considered a service recipient activity, under activity category therapeutic intervention, when it requires the skills of your discipline and a therapeutic interaction occurs.
+\Transporting of service recipients is considered a service recipient activity, under activity category therapeutic intervention, when it requires the skills of your discipline and a therapeutic interaction occurs.

-Therapeutic intervention includes individual, family, couples, group sessions, preparation for therapy, administering the therapy and clinical documentation.
+Therapeutic intervention includes individual, family, couples, group sessions, preparation to provide service, administering the service and clinical documentation.